Coronavirus (COVID-19) FAQ

 COVID Vaccine: About the Vaccine

 InterMed is unable to guarantee a specific vaccine in advance of a patient's first COVID vaccine appointment.
-You will receive one of the mRNA FDA emergency use authorized vaccines: Pfizer or Moderna.
+You will receive one of the mRNA FDA approved or emergency use authorized vaccines: Pfizer or Moderna.
 If you have a specific brand preference, visit the national directory, Vaccine Finder.

 - InterMed is able provide mRNA vaccines for second, third, and booster doses.